What is Cervicogenic Dizziness?

 - Neck Pain and dizziness

 Depending on the severity of your condition, you may also experience an unsteady gait.
 Such instances can be aggravated by moving your neck or your spine.
-You also may experience pain in your jaw (TMJ), difficulty swallowing, fatigue, as well as problems with your arms and hands due to neuropathy.
+You also may experience pain in your jaw (TMJ), difficulty swallowing, or fatigue, as well as problems with your arms and hands due to neuropathy.

 Cervicogenic Headaches and Dizziness